Parani-Bala123/VIGENERE-CIPHER/README.md

 ## AIM:

-To implement the Vigenere Cipher substitution technique using C program.
+To implement the Vigenere Cipher substitution technique using Python program.

 ## DESCRIPTION: